grahammortimore/NetworkProject/README.md

 The machines on the internal network are not exposed to the public Internet.

 #### Only the virtual jump box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-199.192.158.7
+- 199.192.158.7

-Machines within the network can only be accessed by the Jump Box Provisioner.
+Machines within the network can only be accessed by the Jump Box Provisioner located at the IP address above.

 A summary of the access policies in place can be found in the table below.